About the Journal

 Scope: ARSHI Veterinary Letters includes a rapidly and briefly updated scientific study with not only limited to reports of case study but also covering all aspects of practical clinical science in veterinary medical services.

-Publisher: ARSHI Veterinary Letters is published by the Faculty of Veterinary Medicine of the Bogor Agricultural University (FKH IPB) in collaboration with the Indonesian Veterinary Hospital Association (ARSHI).
+Publisher: ARSHI Veterinary Letters is published by the School of Veterinary Medicine and Biomedical Sciences of the Bogor Agricultural University (SKHB IPB University) in collaboration with the Indonesian Veterinary Hospital Association (ARSHI).

 Peer Review Process

 Peer review aimed to ensure that this journal publish good science which is of benefit to entire scientific community.
 Through the peer-review process, manuscripts should become:

 - More robust: Peer reviewers may point out gaps in your paper that require more explanation or additional experiments.

 - Easier to read: If parts of your paper are difficult to understand, reviewers can tell you so that you can fix them.
 After all, if an expert cannot understand what you have done, it is unlikely that a reader in a different field will understand.

 - More useful: Peer reviewers also consider the importance of your paper to others in your field and can make suggestions to improve or better highlight this to readers.

 Peer review in ARSHI Vet Lett